ajroach42/ajroach42.github.io/_posts/2017-12-20-steps-towards-a-web-without-the-internet.md

 ## Next steps

-The next step is to get DAT, which is based on node.js, installed on a clean Raspberry Pi.
+The next step is to get DAT, which is based on node.js, installed on a clean Raspberry Pi, and verify that it will perform acceptably.
+Then we need to build a new version of our mBBS project, with node available.
+I'm working on this now, and I'll hopefully have a repository and some instruction up within a month or so.

 From there, I just need to build a simple web-app thing that will run on the BBS box, serving as it's homepage.
 That app should:

 - accept DAT URLs + metadata via a form
 - Publish links to those DAT URLs (and meta) to the BBS homepage